What's in Your Future? A Look at the Past Half Century of Changes

 Air travel didn’t require the TSA, and getting through security was a breeze.
 You could take a lot more items on a plane.
 Even scissors and baseball bats were allowed, and people didn’t have to worry why.

 Buying a home was much easier.
-In 1960, a median home cost $11,900 with a household median income of $11,900.
-In 1980, that same house cost $47,000 with a median income of $17,710, and in 2021 the average home cost $374,900 with a median income of $51,480.
+In 1960, the median home cost $11,900 with a household median income of $11,900.
+In 1980, that same house cost $47,000 with a median income of $17,710.
+As of the first quarter of 2025, the median sales price for US homes is $416,900.
+Meanwhile, the median weekly earnings for full-time wage and salary workers are approximately $1,194, which annualizes to about $62,088.

 Technology and the Future: Where Do We Go from Here?

-My grandmother used to say: “You can understand life better by looking back at the past, but to live a good life, you must look forward to the future.”
+My grandmother used to say, “You can understand life better by looking back at the past, but to live a good life, you must look forward to the future.”
 And that says it all, doesn’t it?

 So here we go into our future, using technology to shape it and make it better!